 - Property lines

-There are two construction layout types:
+There are two types of construction staking:

 A homeowner or contractor uses the result to streamline the construction of whatever they’re intending, make sure it meets setback requirements, and stays safely on the property.